Microservices-projec/volume-docker/Readme.md

----
-## <h1> Docker </h1>
-**VolumeDemonstrate**
-Here in this project we will create the program of file , where we store the data inside the file, take input from user, and display it.

-we will use the docker volume here, even if the container stop, and start as fresh container we can restore the data from volume.
+# Docker Volume Demonstration

+This project demonstrates how to **store and retrieve persistent data** in Docker using **volumes**.

+We created a Python program that:
+1. Takes input from the user.
+2. Stores the data in a file (`user_info.txt`).
+3. Displays stored data upon request.
+4. Keeps the data **even if the container stops or a new container is created** (thanks to Docker volumes).

 ---